Learn how to easily make delicious Nyonya chang with Instant Pot pressure cooker or regular boiling method with step-by-step photos and video.

 - Soak the dried bamboo leaves in water until they are soft

 - Soak mushrooms in hot water until they are soft and plump.
-Cut into little pieces
+Cut into little pieces.
+Cut the candied winter melon into small pieces

 - Preheat a large skillet or wok.
 Add cooking oil.
 Add shallots and garlic and stir fry until fragrant, about 1 minute.
-Add the ground bean paste and stir fry for another 30 seconds.
+Add kencur and coriander powder and stir fry for another minute.
 Add the pork.
-Continue to stir fry until the pork turns opaque.
-Add mushrooms and sugar, rock sugar, coriander powder, and ground white pepper.
+Continue to stir fry until the pork turns color.
+Add mushrooms, seasonings, and candied winter melon.
 Stir to mix everything.
 The final taste should be sweeter than savory.
 Add more sugar if needed.
-Add a small pinch of salt if needed too.
 Adjust the taste to your liking.
 Let it cool down and then cover and store in the refrigerator until the next day

 On the day you plan to wrap the dumplings: